lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/ngc_containers.md

 down to the math and communication libraries that are necessary for performance, is packaged into a single bundle.

-On ZIH system [Singularity](https://sylabs.io/) is used as a standard container solution.
+On ZIH systems, [Singularity](https://sylabs.io/) is used as a standard container solution.

 ## NGC Containers in General